Lampaansyöjät (film): Plot

 Before long, the comrades get tired of their island life and go to the "paint village", where they go to the movies and the arcades.
 After spending time at the hotel in Suomutunturi, they are ready for another attack and Valtteri shoots his second sheep.
 This time they take the whole sheep to prepare an "Outer Mongolian robber's roast": they remove the entrails, fill the cavity with rice, potatoes, onions and spices and let the sheep cook in a clay crust in a stone-lined, heated pit, on top of which they build a campfire.
 While waiting for the roast, Sepe and Valtteri drink booze and develop their thoughts to praise the beauty of "pussy".
 The lamb turns out to be delicious, but they get tired of that too and start fantasize for the trout and fresh water of Lapland's mountain streams.
 A group of scantily clad German women canoeing has camped on the opposite shore.
 Two of them come to Sepe and Valtteri's camp and want to buy food: when the men offer their "robber's roast", the women back away in horror when they see the butchered sheep remains.
-Men turn it around so that permission saved them from the clutches of "bad women".
+Men turn it around so that Providence saved them from the clutches of "bad women".

 Sepe and Valtteri's journey continues further north from here.
 They stop by the liquor store, check their trash can left over from the previous summer at their familiar gravel pit, and continue their philosophical discussions.
 They decide to visit Norway to see the Arctic Ocean.
 On the way back, the men run over a sheep: they are afraid of the consequences of their action, knowing that Norway is part of NATO and the risk of being caught at customs is too high, so they throw the dead animal into the river.
 In the end, the men get drunk in the gravel pit where they've set up their tent and feel that life is back to normal.